 How Hard is Tent Ridge Trail?

-Although AllTrails rates this as hard, I would put it slightly above moderate.
-There are a few steep pitches that will have you panting, but I believe the real reason it’s rated as hard is because of the scramble up (or down depending on which way you go), from the ridge.
-I saw all ages of life on this trail, the scramble was slightly exposed and very short lived, but nothing too sketchy.
+Although many guides rate this as hard, I would put it slightly above moderate.
+There are a few steep pitches that will have you panting, but I believe the real reason it’s rated as hard is because of the scramble up (or down, depending on which way you go) from the ridge.
+I saw all ages of life on this trail.
+The scramble was slightly exposed and very short-lived, but nothing too sketchy.

 Which Way Should I Hike Tent Ridge?

 We hiked this trail on Canada Day weekend (July 1st).
-There were a few spots with slushy snow, but for the most part, it was a dry trail.
-It’s still the mountains though, and the weather changes rapidly.
+There were a few spots with slushy snow, but it was a dry trail for the most part.
+It’s still the mountains, though, and the weather changes rapidly.
 When we started this hike, it was a bright sunny day.
-When we reached the top of the ridge it was snowing, and the wind was howling, no views at all.
+When we reached the top of the ridge, it was snowing, and the wind was howling, with no views at all.

-Then as we walked further along the ridge the clouds passed and the sun made a wonderful appearance again.
-Make sure that you’re fully prepared for any adventure out in the mountains or you’ll have a miserable/dangerous time.
+Then as we walked further along the ridge, the clouds passed, and the sun made a wonderful appearance again.
+Make sure that you’re fully prepared for any adventure out in the mountains, or you’ll have a miserable/dangerous time.
 You can see our hiking recommendations at the end of this post.

 We set out for Tent Ridge on a beautiful weekday afternoon.
-When we reached the car park there were about 10 other cars parked.
-We passed maybe 20 people on our way up, they were all hiking counter-clockwise direction – the one I don’t suggest going.
+When we reached the car park, there were about 10 other cars parked.
+We passed maybe 20 people on our way up.
+They were all hiking counter-clockwise direction – the one I don’t suggest.

-Most of the trail is moderate, but as mentioned before there is a steep scramble either up or down.
+Most of the trail is moderate, but there is a steep and short scramble either up or down, as mentioned before.
 Only experienced trail dogs should tackle this, and young children with no scrambling experience may not enjoy it.
 However, any experienced child or pet who has done some hikes in the Rockies will have no issue.

 Wildlife Awareness On Tent Ridge

-Before any hike or walk in Banff National Park or Kananaskis Country, you need to have bear spray.
+- Before any hike or walk in Banff National Park or Kananaskis Country, you need to have bear spray.
 Remember that the bear spray is worthless if it’s in your pack, you’ll need to be able to grab this in two seconds or less in an emergency.
 We wear our bear sprays on our hip or on the outside of our running vests.

-- As always while hiking you need to stay alert, travel in a group, mind children and pets, and finally carrying bear spray and knowing how to use it.
-If you’ve come to the park without bear spray Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use properly.
+- As always while hiking you need to stay alert, travel in a group, mind children and pets, and finally carry bear spray and know how to use it.
+If you’ve come to the park without bear spray, Valhalla Pure Outfitters in Canmore sells spray and holders with employees who will demonstrate how to use it properly.

 Things to do in Nearby Canmore

-- Grab A Beer at the Tavern 1883: It doesn’t matter the season, but to end any day with a local craft beer in the stunning Rockies is the perfect day.
-The drink and food here are great and we always have a good time.
+- Grab A Beer at the Tavern 1883: It doesn’t matter the season, but to end any day with a local craft beer and an appetizer in the stunning Rockies is the perfect day.
+We love Tavern 1883 as it’s one of the best restaurants in Canmore.

 - SUP: There is no secret that Canada has some stunning lakes, more than any country in the world.
 Canmore has a wide selection of waterways itself and there are so many water activities that visitors can do in the area.
 One of those things that have made its way from the coast is stand up paddleboarding.
 Bow Valley Stand Up Paddleboarding has been operating in Canmore for the past five years and offers rentals, lessons, and sales.